Josh Frydenberg: Life after politics

 In July 2022, Frydenberg joined investment bank Goldman Sachs as a senior regional advisor for the Asia Pacific.
 In September 2023, Frydenberg was appointed as the chairman of Goldman Sachs’ Australian and New Zealand operations, a move which led Frydenberg to rule himself out of re-contesting Kooyong in 2025.

 After the Australian Electoral Commission announced a draft redistribution for the division of Kooyong, it was widely speculated in the media that Frydenberg would attempt to become the candidate, with several members of the federal Liberal party announcing their support for his candidacy.
 As the Liberal party had already preselected Amelia Hamer as the candidate for Kooyong, preselection would have to begin again for Frydenberg to become the candidate.
 Frydenberg issued a statement in response stating he did not intend to stand at the next election.

 In May 2024, Frydenberg examined the rise of antisemitism in a Sky News Australia documentary Never Again: The Fight Against Antisemitism.

+Following the Bondi Beach terrorist attack on 14 December 2025, Frydenberg delivered a major speech at Bondi Beach on 17 December 2025 outlining an eight-point plan to combat antisemitism in Australia, including a call for a Royal Commission.